sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

     LS...FUlRJRklDQVRFLS0tLS0=
   tls.key: |
     LS...SSVZBVEUgS0VZLS0tLS0=
+# the data is abbreviated in this example
 ```

 **Step 3**: Configure the TLS settings on your Ingress by adding the following variables under the [OVERLAY CONFIGURATIONS](intro.md#overlay-configurations) section: